Poor relief: Parliament and the parish

-Following the revision of the Duke of Somerset's Act of 1547, parliament passed the Poor Act 1552.
+Following the revision of the Vagabonds Act 1547, Parliament passed the Poor Act 1551.
 This focused on using the parishes as a source of funds to combat the increasing poverty epidemic.
 This statute appointed two "overseers" from each parish to collect money to be distributed to the poor who were considered to belong to the parish.
 These overseers were to 'gently ask' for donations for poor relief; refusal would ultimately result in a meeting with the local bishop, who would 'induce and persuade' the recalcitrant parishioners.
 However, at times even such a meeting with the bishop would often fail to achieve its object.

-Sensing that voluntary donation was ineffective, parliament passed new legislation in 1563, and once this Act took effect parishioners could be brought by the bishop before the Justices, and continued refusal could lead to imprisonment until contribution was made.
-However, even this Act still suffered from shortcomings, because individuals could decide for themselves how much money to give in order to gain their freedom.
+Sensing that voluntary donation was ineffective, Parliament passed new legislation, the Poor Act 1562, in 1563, and once this act took effect parishioners could be brought by the bishop before the justices, and continued refusal could lead to imprisonment until contribution was made.
+However, even the Poor Act 1562 still suffered from shortcomings, because individuals could decide for themselves how much money to give in order to gain their freedom.

 A more structured system of donations was established by the Vagabonds Act 1572.
-After determining the amount of funds needed to provide for the poor of each parish, Justices of the Peace were granted the authority to determine the amount of the donation from each parish's more wealthy property-owners.
-This Act finally turned these donations into what was effectively a local tax.
+After determining the amount of funds needed to provide for the poor of each parish, justices of the peace were granted the authority to determine the amount of the donation from each parish's more wealthy property-owners.
+This act finally turned these donations into what was effectively a local tax.

-In addition to creating these new imposed taxes, the Act of 1572 created a new set of punishments to inflict upon the population of vagabonds.
+In addition to creating these new imposed taxes, the Vagabonds Act 1572 created a new set of punishments to inflict upon the population of vagabonds.
 These included being "bored through the ear" for a first offense and hanging for "persistent beggars".
-Unlike the previous brutal punishments established by the Act of 1547, these extreme measures were enforced with great frequency.
+Unlike the previous brutal punishments established by the Vagabonds Act 1547, these extreme measures were enforced with great frequency.

-However, despite its introduction of such violent actions to deter vagabonding, the Act of 1572 was the first time that parliament had passed legislation which began to distinguish between different categories of vagabonds.
+However, despite its introduction of such violent actions to deter vagabonding, the Vagabonds Act 1572 was the first time that Parliament had passed legislation which began to distinguish between different categories of vagabonds.
 "Peddlers, tinkers, workmen on strike, fortune tellers, and minstrels" were not spared these gruesome acts of deterrence.
 This law punished all able bodied men "without land or master" who would neither accept employment nor explain the source of their livelihood.
-In this newly established definition of what constituted a vagabond, men who had been discharged from the military, released servants, and servants whose masters had died were specifically exempted from the Act's punishments.
+In this newly established definition of what constituted a vagabond, men who had been discharged from the military, released servants, and servants whose masters had died were specifically exempted from the act's punishments.
 This legislation did not establish any means to support these individuals.